SOAR CAMP FAQ

 How does the program identify and develop the strengths and abilities of the campers?

-Upon the conclusion of our standard SOAR programs, each student / parent will receive a written evaluation.
-Included in the evaluation is the student’s performance review.
-Staff then complete a written evaluation indicating some of your child’s strengths and reflect on growth towards given goals and objectives.
-Finally, each evaluation will have strategies we believe will support the continued growth and maturation of your child.
+Upon the conclusion of our standard SOAR programs, each participant / parent will receive a written summary that gives details of course activities, the successes that the camper had, the progress they made toward their course goals, and the strengths that the staff observed and encouraged.
+Finally, the summary will have strategies for you to use at home that we believe will support the continued growth and maturation of your child.

 What is the behavior management philosophy at SOAR?

 SOAR utilizes a variety of techniques to help young people get the most from this experience.
 We have found that utilizing our philosophy of natural and logical consequences, in conjunction with generous amounts of praise and positive feedback for successful performance, has been instrumental in supporting healthy behavioral dynamics at SOAR.